Policies & ByLaws

 The duties of the Corresponding Secretary shall be to handle all correspondence of the Guild, as directed by the President.
 This includes sending notification of meetings to all persons involved.
 The Corresponding Secretary shall have supervision over the Guild Telephone Committee.

-The duties of the Treasurer shall be to keep a complete record of all funds collected and disbursed by The Utah Symphony Guild, and to make a written report of these transactions monthly at each Executive Committee and Board meeting.
+The duties of the Treasurer shall be to keep a complete record of all funds collected and disbursed by the Utah Symphony Guild, and to make a written report of these transactions monthly at each Executive Committee and Board meeting.
 The Treasurer is to give copies of this monthly report to the President, Executive Vice President, Recording Secretary, Immediate Past President and the Chief Financial Officer of USUO.
-The Treasurer shall also keep a running record of the amounts of money given to USUO from all Guild sources throughout the year, noting these amounts on each monthly report.
+The Treasurer shall also keep a running record of the amounts given to USUO from all Guild sources throughout the year, noting these amounts on each monthly report.
 August 31 of each fiscal year, the Guild books are closed, and a year-end financial statement shall be prepared, to include all financial information, Bank Statements, and Deposit Receipts, from September 1 of the previous year to August 31.
 This will coincide with the fiscal year of USUO.
 All financial records of the Guild shall be audited yearly by the Chief Financial Officer of USUO.

 The duties of the Publicity Director include, but are not limited to, supervising the editing, layout, and production of the Guild’s media and program publicity.

 It shall be the duty of the Parliamentarian to become familiar with the by-laws of the Utah Symphony Guild and to attend Executive Committee and Governing Board meetings.
 It shall also be the Parliamentarian’s responsibility to be a member of the Nominating Committee and to assemble an up-to-date list each year of those members who are eligible to be nominated to hold office in the Guild.